10 LOW CALORIE SAUCES TO ENHANCE ATHLETIC MEALS

-WHY YOU DO NOT NEED A VO2 MAX TEST
+IS A VO2 MAX TEST WORTH IT?

 You would be forgiven for thinking that you need to do a VO2 max test in order to know your VO2 max so that you can then train it.
 This is logical but flawed thinking.
 The truth is that you do NOT need to know your VO2 max in order to improve it!
 As a man who has done hundreds of VO2 tests in my time and (with occasional exception) no longer does them, I’m happy to tell you why: